-Why Drivers Don’t See Motorcycles Is The Most Important Part of a Motorcycle Accident Case
+Why Don’t Drivers See Motorcycles?
+This Is the Most Important Part of a Motorcycle Accident Case

 The reasons why drivers don’t see motorcycles are what motorcycle accident lawyers need to know to prove the driver was at fault for causing the motorcycle accident.
-The driver’s failure to see a motorcycle results in violating the motorcyclist’s legal right-of-way.
+The driver’s failure to see a motorcycle violates the motorcyclist’s legal right-of-way.

 As your motorcycle accident lawyers, it’s our job to prove the driver did not see you and your motorcycle and present our proof in a summary judgment motion submitted to the court.
 When we win a summary judgment motion asking the court to rule that the driver did not see your motorcycle, we just won the case, and you become entitled to 9% interest!

 When a motorcyclist is injured in an accident by a driver, the most common reason is failure to see the motorcycle.
-But insurance company claim representatives look at other and wrong factors.
+But insurance company claim representatives look at other factors that are wrong.

 Insurance company claim representatives misidentify the cause of motorcycle accidents when looking only at the point of impact and which vehicle was struck, neither of which has anything to do with the cause of the accident.